EU cheerleaders go to Russia-occupied Ukraine

 He also denied the UN report on abuses, saying that things might be worse in Luhansk, but that in Donetsk it looked "normal" and that "people didn't sound traumatised".

 "There were no armed men in balaclavas.
-Yes, in the cafe, you might see a man with a Kalashnikov on his back, and politicians tend to go around with five bodyguards, but we were just 15km from a conflict zone," he said.
+Yes, in the cafe, you might see a man with a kalashnikov on his back, and politicians tend to go around with five bodyguards, but we were just 15km from a conflict zone," he said.

 The DPR invited him via his NGO, the Franco-Russian Dialogue Association in Paris, and paid him just €420 for his plane fare, he said.